 - For Hive, create a SQL database instance: - 1.
 Create a Hive database instance in SQL and record its name, such as hive_dbname. - 2.
 Create Hive user on SQL, add it to the sysadmin role within SQL, and record the name and password, such as hive_dbuser/hive_dbpasswd. - 3.
 Set the security policy for SQL to use both SQL and Windows authentication.
-The default setting is Windows authentication only.
+The default setting is Windows authentication only. - For Oozie, create a SQL database instance: - 1.
+Create an Oozie database instance and record its name, such as oozie_dbname. - 2.
+Create Oozie user on SQL, add it to the sysadmin role within SQL, and record the user name and password, such as oozie_dbuser/oozie_dbpasswd.

-- For Oozie, create a SQL database instance: - 1.
-Create an Oozie database instance and record its name, such as oozie dbname. - 2.
-Create Oozie user on SQL, add it to the sysadmin role within SQL, and record the user name and password, such as oozie_dbuser/oozie_dbpasswd. - 3.
-Set the security policy for SQL to use both SQL and Windows authentication, the default setting is Windows authentication only. - The following steps are required after installing SQL Server; refer to SQL Server documentation for more information: - 1.
+- 3. Set the security policy for SQL to use both SQL and Windows authentication, the default setting is Windows authentication only. - The following steps are required after installing SQL Server; refer to SQL Server documentation for more information: - 1.
 Ensure that TCP/IP is enabled under SQL Server Network Configuration.
 This might require restarting SQL Server. - 2.
 Add firewall exceptions for SQL Server and SQL Browser services. - 3.
-Before using SQL server for Hive or Oozie metastores, set up the Microsoft SQL Server JDBC Driver (see (Optional) Install Microsoft SQL Server JDBC Driver after installing Hive or Oozie.
+Before using SQL server for Hive or Oozie metastores, set up the Microsoft SQL Server JDBC Driver.
+For instructions, see (Optional) Install Microsoft SQL Server JDBC Driver.

 1.2.5.
-(Optional) MySQL Client for Ranger
+Requirements for Installing Ranger

 Ranger offers a centralized security framework, including security policy administration: authorization, accounting, and data protection.
 It is an optional component.
-Ranger requires MySQL.
-If you plan to install Ranger, complete the following steps before installing HDP:
+Before you install Ranger, you must meet several additional requirements.

-- 1. Install MySQL Client. - 2.
-Add the path to mysql.exe to your system PATH variable. - Set the JAVA_HOME variable to the installed JDK version; for example, \$ENV:JAVA_HOME="c:\Java\jdk1.7.0_67" - 4.
-Download the MySQL Connector Jar file. - 5.
-Copy the jar file into your installation folder: - If you plan to install Ranger using the MSI Setup GUI, copy the jar file into the folder containing the MSI. - If you plan to install Ranger using the command-line interface, copy the jar file into the folder containing your cluster properties file.
+Requirement Installation instructions Active Directory or LDAP Server For information on setting up Active Directory or an LDAP Server, see the Microsoft documentation.
+MySQL 1.
+Install MySQL Client.
+2. Add the path to mysql.exe to your system PATH variable.
+3. Set the JAVA_HOME variable to the installed JDK version; for example, \$ENV: JAVA_HOME="c:\Java \jdk1.7.0_67" 4.
+Download the MySQL Connector Jar file.
+5. Copy the jar file into your installation folder: If you plan to install Ranger using the MSI Setup GUI, copy the jar file into the folder containing the MSI.
+If you plan to install Ranger using the command-line interface, copy the jar file into the folder containing your cluster properties file.